+The difference between pond and lake mainly exists in the structure of each water body and the condition of the water in it.
 Water occurs on the surface of the earth in the shape of many types of water bodies such as oceans, seas, rivers, creeks, lakes, ponds, and many more.
-There seems to be no confusion about rivers, seas and oceans, but two water bodies that are very similar to each other and make it difficult for people to name them are ponds and lakes.
-Sometimes it seems that people name them as ponds or lakes arbitrarily without knowing differences between a pond and a lake.
-This article tries to take a closer look at these two water bodies that are either natural or man made.
+There seems to be no confusion about rivers, seas, and oceans, but two water bodies that are very similar to each other and make it difficult for people to name them are ponds and lakes.
+Sometimes it seems that people name them as ponds or lakes arbitrarily without knowing the differences between a pond and a lake.
+This article tries to take a closer look at these two water bodies that are either natural or man-made.

 Ponds are identified with rooted plants growing along its body.
-Bottom of the pond is often muddy, also there is not much wave action to prevent vegetation along the edge of the pond.
+The bottom of the pond is often muddy.
+Also, there is not much wave action to prevent vegetation along the edges of the pond.

 What is the difference between Pond and Lake?

-· In general, water bodies that are very large and deep are called lake, while small ones that are also not very deep are referred to as ponds.
+• Small water bodies that are not very large and deep are referred to as ponds.

-· When light does not penetrate to the bottom of the body, it is called a lake.
+• When light does not penetrate to the bottom of the water body, it is called a lake.